SecretNest/ShortUrl/deployment/Windows/readme.md

 5. Start this site.

 # Main configuration stage
 All settings of ShortUrl is saved in file ```SecretNest.ShortUrl.Setting.json``` placed in the folder of this service.
-If the service is started without the file, the file will be created with default value.
+If the service is started without the file, the file will be created with default values.
 Before changing the file, the service should be stopped at first.

 To change some core setting, which cannot be changed by management page, follow these steps: